knrumsey/duqling/README.md

 ### To Do List

-1. Modify code so that multiple methods can be run at once.
+1. DONE: Modify code so that multiple methods can be run at once.
 2. DONE: Modify code so that multiple conf_levels can be returned
 3. DONE: Make custom seeds so that cases are always the same no matter how the sim study is specified.
 4. Add functions for plotting and making tables for output of `run_sim_study()`
-5. Add parallel capabilities (for replications only?)
+5. DONE: Add parallel capabilities (for replications only?)
 6. Run a large comparison and store results.
+7. Rigorous argument handling for `run_sim_study()`

 ### Copyright Notice